-Turkey and Zucchini Burgers with Green Onion and Cumin marry plant based ingredients with meat deliciously!
-It’s a Yotam Ottolenghi favorite.
+Turkey and Zucchini Burgers with Green Onion and Cumin are a delicious marriage of plant based ingredients and meat.

 Turkey and zucchini burgers are a delicious way to lighten up meat